andrewmatlock/Indux/docs/docs/plugins/resize.md

 ```

 This example has:
-- End and bottom-end handles (right edge in LTR contexts).
+- End and bottom-end handles.
-- Snap points of 300px, 50%, and 35rem, which get snapped too when resizing is within 50px of them.
+- Snap points of 300px, 50%, and 35rem, which get snapped to when resizing is within a 50px distance of them.
-- Snap-to-close threshold of 200px width
+- Snap-to-close threshold of 200px width.
 - `sidebar` Alpine variable to toggle the sidebar with a button.
 - Persistence of width on page refresh.
 - Min and max size styles to constrain resizing.